 Need a small gift of appreciation for someone in your life?
-Since there won’t be many Christmas parties and holiday celebrations this year, you probably won’t need hostess gifts.
-This list of small gift ideas is great for teacher gifts, as well as office, friend, or extended family gifts – basically, any adult in your life!
+This list of small gift ideas is great for teacher gifts, hostess gifts, as well as office, friend, or extended family gifts – basically, any adult in your life!

 Most people have enough “stuff”, so aim for gifts that are consumable or something that everyone uses.
-Here’s a list of teacher gifts (or gifts for any adult) that can be found in Columbus or online.
+Here’s a list of teacher gifts, hostess gifts, (or gifts for any adult) that can be found in Columbus or online.

 *Amazon affiliate links included